Frequently Asked Questions

 Certification and Legal Requirements

-What happens after training is completed?
+What happens after the training is completed?

-• An ITSSAR-approved Certificate of Basic Training
+• An ITSSAR-approved Certificate of Basic Training is issued

-• A personalised ID card listing the courses they’ve completed
+• A personalised ID card listing the courses they’ve completed is issued

 My training was over three years ago.
 Does my employer have to send me on a refresher course?